Measurement of Snowpack Density, Grain Size, and Black Carbon Concentration Using Time-domain Diffuse Optics: Materials

 \subsubsection{Clean Snow Samples}

 We performed five sets of measurements on samples with varying density and grain size but relatively low LAP content.
 The snow used in the first set of measurements was harvested after a snowfall in March 2022 and then kept in a $-10$ $^\circ$C cold room for nine months.
 By the time measurements were taken, the snow had become more dense and the grains had metamorphosed into medium size rounded grains and rounding faceted particles \citep{fierz2009}.
 The next three data collections were performed on a single snow sample that was modified between measurements.
-Measurements were first collected immediately after the snow had fallen, when the snow had a very low density and consisted of precipitation particles \citep{fierz2009}, with many stellar dendrites.
-A second set of measurements was collected after the snow had been compacted with a shovel---thus increasing it's density but leaving grain size and shape relatively unchanged.
+The sample was harvested 30 minutes after snow had ceased falling, immediately outside our laboratory at Dartmouth College.
+It was then stored overnight at $-10$ $^\circ$C. Measurements were collected the next morning on the unmodified sample, which had a very low density and consisted of precipitation particles \citep{fierz2009}, with many stellar dendrites.
+A second set of measurements was collected after the snow had been compacted with a shovel---thus increasing its density but leaving grain size and shape relatively unchanged.
 The third set of measurements was collected after the snow was aged for three weeks at $-10$ $^\circ$C and then for one day at $0$ $^\circ$C. This aging produced a clear change in grain shape, to small rounded grains and decomposing precipitation particles, and a small increase in grain size and density.
 For our final set of measurements we harvested snow that had been sitting outside for weeks, where it had experienced several melt and re-freeze events.
 This snow had very high density and coarse grains.

 At the time of data collection, all samples were held in coolers with approximate internal dimensions of 50 cm$\times$25 cm$\times$30 cm and that had matte white internal walls.
 Snow would fill the cooler to varying degrees, but was typically at least 20 cm deep, relative to the cooler bottom.